Central and Eastern European Artists in Interwar Metropolises

 10.00–10.20 Diana Plachendovskaya, EHESS, Paris: Adornment as a Matter of Class: Émigré Women Fashion Jewellery Designers in Paris (1920–1930)

-10.20–10.40 Őze Eszter, Central European Research Institute for Art History, Budapest: Female Body Culture and the Concept of Labour in the History of the 20th Century Hungarian Avant–garde
+10.20–10.40 Őze Eszter, KEMKI, Budapest: Female Body Culture and the Concept of Labour in the History of the 20th Century Hungarian Avant-garde

-11.00–11:20 Ana Avelar, University of São Paulo: Sensitive female universes: considerations on the work of the Hungarian–Brazilian artist Yolanda Mohalyi
+11.00–11:20 Ana Avelar, University of Brasília: Sensitive Female Universes: Considerations on the Work of the Hungarian–Brazilian artist Yolanda Mohalyi

 11.20 – 11.40 Sára Bagdi – Gábor Dobó, Kassák Museum, Budapest: Mapping multiple modernisms: The question of emigration in the Lajos Kassák–Jolán Simon research project